Emrebener/FridaUseCase1/README.md

 # SimpleCalculator
- A simple C++ console app for testing with Frida
+ A simple console application for testing with Frida.

+`frida-trace -s "Add" SimpleCalculator.exe`